Orest-Cokan/cokan-FeelsBook/README.md

 # FeelsBook
-how can you have a FeelsBook when theres no pepe?
+how can you have a FeelsBook when you're not allowed to use pepes?